zuozhenggh/learning-library/data-management-library/mysql/mds-intro/introduction/introduction.md

 * **Workshop (or Lab) Expiry Date** - <Month Year> -- optional, use this when you are using a Pre-Authorized Request (PAR) URL to an object in Oracle Object Store.

 ## Need Help?
-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+Please submit feedback or ask for help using our [MySQL  Support Forum](https://community.oracle.com/tech/developers/categories/MySQL).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.

 If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.